 - Insulated Cavity space wall 0.18 W/m2Single pane glass windows 4.5 to 5.5 W/mK

-- Double glazed glass windows 1.2 to 3.2 dependent of type and thickness of glass.
+- A Double glazed glass windows 1.2 to 3.2 dependent on the type and thickness of the glass.

 - Triple Glazed glass windows 0.9 W/m2K

 - As we can see, some options have a rather significant U value in effect.
 This is not effective in energy conservation.